Panther-lair - Pitt advances to ACC quarterfinals with 89-81 win over Georgia Tech

 Federiko Federiko had a big bounce back performance with 19 points and 8 rebounds.
 The sophomore center helped spark Pitt's run at the end of the first half.
 The two teams were in a tight game, but Pitt managed to stretch a 23-20 advantage with 7:23 remaining in the first half thanks to some hot shooting.
 The Panthers made seven consecutive field goals at one point in the first half.
 They had 10 assists on 16 made field goals and shot 59% in the first half and led 44-31 going into the break.

-Pitt had won both regular season meetings, but Georgia Tech stuck around in each previous matchup.
-It was more of the same in the third matchup.
+Pitt had won both regular season meetings, but Georgia Tech stuck around in each of the previous matchups.
+It was more of the same in the third game.
 Georgia Tech played with more urgency out of the break and made a serious threat to the Panthers.

 Jeff Capel could not wait for a media timeout out of halftime, because his team committed three straight turnovers and the Yellow Jackets trimmed a 13-point point halftime deficit into a five-point game almost immediately.